 The Christmas Adventure at Stockeld Park is always amazing.
 With real ice skating, the illuminated maze and the enchanted forest, it’s a real festive treat on a cold and crisp winter’s day.

 See my review of the Christmas Adventure at Stockeld Park.

-The house is dressed for Christmas from the 19th of November until they close for Christmas on the 23rd of December.
-We visited Castle Howard at Christmas last year and it was stunning, and so festive!
-They also run their popular ‘Audience with Father Christmas’ from the 26th of November.
-Tickets are on sale now and sell out fast if you’d like to go.
+The house is dressed for Christmas from the end of November until the 5th of January and you can visit Santa too.
+We always visit Castle Howard at Christmas and it’s always stunning, and so festive!
+They also run their popular ‘Audience with Father Christmas’ from late November, but make sure you get in quick for tickets!

 See my review of Pirates and Princesses at Burton Agnes.

-Fancy a ride on a magical sleigh?
+Fancy a ride on a magical Christmas sleigh?
 Then head on down to Piglets Adventure Farm where you can meet Santa in his twinkling woodland village.
 The children will even be given a key to his toyshop to choose their own gift.
 Experience daytime and evening sleigh rides.
 Children can share their wishes with Santa and they’ll be given a magic key to unlock his amazing Toy Shop and choose a perfect present from a huge selection.